diversen/noiphp/README.md

-PHP client for the no-ip.com API for auto update a DNS server point to shifting or dynamic IP.
+PHP client for the no-ip.com API for auto update a no-ip DNS server to point to a dynamic IP.

 Setup, and usage.
 See: